Humanitarian aid in the Middle East

 The impact of your donation for our Middle East aid

-- we distribute blankets, pillows and mattresses as well as food and hygiene products to displaced families in Lebanon,
+• Help distributes blankets, pillows and mattresses as well as food and hygiene items to displaced families in Lebanon.

-- in Syria, we provide clothing for children and distribute aid packages.
+• In Syria, we provide warm winter clothing for children and distribute aid packages.

 Humanitarian catastrophe in the Gaza Strip

-Since the escalation of the Middle East conflict at the beginning of October 2023, the humanitarian needs in the region have been increasing every day.
-In the Gaza Strip alone, around 2 million people are exposed to the fighting.
-According to the Gaza health authorities, over 52,000 people have died there since the escalation of the conflict, including countless children.
+Since the escalation of the Middle East conflict in early October 2023, humanitarian needs in the region have been increasing daily.
+In the Gaza Strip, around 2 million people are in need of humanitarian assistance.
 Many families have lost their homes and are seeking shelter in the rubble of their houses.
-The majority of people in the Gaza Strip have been displaced several times in the past year.
+A large proportion of the people in the Gaza Strip have been displaced several times over the past year.

-The supply situation in Gaza is dramatic.
-There is a lack of drinking water, food, medical care, electricity, shelter and, above all, security.
+The supply situation in Gaza is dire.
+There is a shortage of drinking water, food, medical care, electricity, shelter and, above all, security.
 Many people do not know whether they will live to see the next day.

 Situation in the Middle East